timcom-pro/tonwiki/README.md

 Each submission is evaluated by a decentralized Jury, which is selected on a regular basis from among active community members based on their applications.
 Based on the results of the review, the Author/Translator/Editor receives full or partial payment for the completed work.

 **How can authors and translators learn to use the MediaWiki engine?**
 The MediaWiki engine is one of the most popular.
-There is a detailed manual for authors.
+There is a detailed [manual]9https://www.mediawiki.org/wiki/Help:Editing_pages) for authors.
 In addition, there will be a guide in the Wiki Telegram channel.

 **Maximum number of texts that an author (translator) can take on at one time**: 3